broof716/flixter/README.md

 ### Features:

-* Instructors have restricted admin access to allow creation of course content utilizing potos, video, and text.
+* Instructors have restricted admin access to allow creation of course content utilizing photos, videos, and text.

-* Stripe is incorporated to securely process payments from students.
+* Stripe API is incorporated to securely process payments from students.

 * jQuery is used to allow dynamic reordering of course materials by instructors.

 * Devise is used for user authentication and sign-in forms.

+* Carrierwave is used for aws.

 * Image and video storage and delivery utilizes Amazon's S3 Web Services.